nios-students/docs/wiki/howto-rec-book.md

 > [!NOTE]
-> Some subjects might require filing tables (For physics, chemistry, biology etc) acknowledgement letter and certificate isn't needed.
+> Some subjects might require filing tables (For physics, chemistry, biology etc) An acknowledgement letter and certificate aren't needed.